jeffhsu3/mmseq/README.md

 The example commands below assume that the FASTQ files are `asample_1.fq` and `asample_2.fq` (paired-end) and the FASTA file is `Homo_sapiens.GRCh37.70.ref_transcripts.fa`.

-#### Step 1: Index the reference transcript sequences with Bowtie 1 (not Bowtie
+#### Step 1: Index the reference transcript sequences with Bowtie 1 (not Bowtie2)\
-2) or using STAR aligner
+or using STAR aligner

     bowtie-build --offrate 3 Homo_sapiens.GRCh37.70.ref_transcripts.fa Homo_sapiens.GRCh37.70.ref_transcripts

+(It is advisable to use a lower-than-default value for --offrate (such as 2 or 3) as long as the resulting index fits in memory.)

     STAR --runMode genomeGenerate --genomeDir /path/to/GenomeDir
     --genomeFastaFiles Homo_sapiens.GRCh37.70.ref_transcripts.fa
     --genomeChrBinNbits 13 --sjdbOverhang 0

-(It is advisable to use a lower-than-default value for --offrate (such as 2 or 3) as long as the resulting index fits in memory.)
+The value of genomeChrBinNbits is dependent on the number of transcripts and the memory of the machine.
+The bigger the number th lower it should be (see STAR manual).

 #### Step 2a: Trim out adapter sequences if necessary
 If the insert size distribution overlaps the read length, trim back the reads to exclude adapter sequences.
 [Trim Galore!](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) works well.
 E.g. for libraries prepared using standard Illumina adapters (`AGATCGGAAGAGC`), run: